 Most people who develop polymyalgia rheumatica are older than 65.
 It rarely affects people under 50.

-Polymyalgia rheumatica is related to another inflammatory disorder called giant cell arteritis, which can cause headaches, vision difficulties, jaw pain and scalp tenderness.
-It's possible to have both of these conditions together.
+This condition is related to another inflammatory condition called giant cell arteritis.
+Giant cell arteritis can cause headaches, vision difficulties, jaw pain and scalp tenderness.
+It's possible to have both conditions together.

-The signs and symptoms of polymyalgia rheumatica usually occur on both sides of the body and may include:
+The signs and symptoms of polymyalgia rheumatica usually occur on both sides of the body and might include:

 - Aches or pain in your neck, upper arms, buttocks, hips or thighs

-- Stiffness in affected areas, particularly in the morning or after being inactive for a long time
+- Stiffness in affected areas, particularly in the morning or after being inactive for a time

 - Limited range of motion in affected areas

-You may also have more general signs and symptoms, including:
+You might also have more-general signs and symptoms, including:

 - Mild fever